fultonj/zed/edpm/ceph.md

 ## Prerequisites

 - EDPM environment as described in [README](README.md)
-- A running local copy of the [ceph_client branch](https://github.com/fultonj/dataplane-operator/tree/ceph_client) of the dataplane-operator
+- A running local copy of the [extra_mounts branch](https://github.com/fultonj/dataplane-operator/tree/extra_mounts) of the dataplane-operator

 ## Create a Ceph Secret